weaveworks/cluster-bootstrap-controller/README.md

           secretName: '{{ .ObjectMeta.Name }}-kubeconfig'
 ```

-This is using Go [templating](https://pkg.go.dev/text/template) and the `Cluster` object is provided as the context, this means that expressions like `{{ .ObjectMeta.Name }}` will get the _name_ of the Cluster that has transitioned to "provisioned".
+This is using Go [templating](https://pkg.go.dev/text/template) and the `GitopsCluster` object is provided as the context, this means that expressions like `{{ .ObjectMeta.Name }}` will get the _name_ of the GitopsCluster that has transitioned to "Ready".

 ## Annotations